La Cinq: Broken concessions

 Following the legislative elections of March 1986, the right returned to power.
 Jacques Chirac, who had become Prime Minister, asked his Minister of Communication, François Léotard, to implement the government's audiovisual policy: privatization of TF1 (FR3 was initially planned) and cancellation of the concessions of the two new private channels, La Cinq and TV6, too quickly awarded under pressure from the Élysée without a real call for tenders.
 By Decree No. 86-901 of 30 July 1986, the Chirac government decided to reallocate this channel before the end of its concession.

 In order not to leave a black screen, La Cinq was authorized to continue broadcasting but had to immediately stop broadcasting feature films.
-From Sunday 20 April, a made-for-TV film replaced the planned film and all feature films films scheduled subsequently will have their slot reassigned to series or TV movies.
+From Sunday 20 April, a made-for-TV film replaced the planned film and all feature films scheduled subsequently will have their slot reassigned to series or TV movies.
 To compensate for this lack of feature films, the channel had to buy prestigious mini-series.
 In April 1986, RTL Télévision regained the rights to the series Dynasty for France and transferred them to FR3, in order to prevent Italian media mogul Silvio Berlusconi from broadcasting the series on La Cinq.
 In December of the same year, La Cinq was once again authorized to broadcast theatrical feature films: the first would be The Blues Brothers.

-Following an appeal by TV6, this decree was canceled by order of the Council of State on 2 February 1987, because the minister did not respect the legal deadline for the concession of one year.
+Following an appeal by TV6, this decree was cancelled by order of the Council of State on 2 February 1987, because the minister did not respect the legal deadline for the concession of one year.
 However, the National Commission for Communication and Liberties (CNCL), which replaced the High Authority for Audiovisual Communication since 30 September 1986, established on 15 January 1987, the general and specific obligations of "private national free-to-air terrestrial televisions" by decisions No. 87-1 and 87–2.
 On 2 February 1987, Decree No. 87-50 terminated the concession contract for the fifth channel which ended on 28 February 1987, at midnight and at the same time opened the call for applications for the reattribution of the network.
 However, to avoid having a black screen, the CNCL invited La Cinq and TV6 to continue their programs while the two networks were reallocated.